Usbac/wolff/docs/testing.md

 ### Untested elements

-The following elements of Wolff are not present in the tests (maybe due to its nature):
+The following elements of Wolff are not present in the tests (due to its nature):

 * Authentication
 * Database